Ljiahan/Ljiahan/README.md

 - 👋 Hi, I’m @Ljiahan
-- 👀 I’m interested in AI
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me 1035395616@qq.com
+- 📫 How to reach me

 <!---
 Ljiahan/Ljiahan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.